jump-dev/KNITRO.jl/README.md

 =========
 [![](https://img.shields.io/badge/docs-latest-blue.svg)](https://juliaopt.github.io/KNITRO.jl/latest)

-The KNITRO.jl package provides an interface for using the [Artelys Knitro solver](http://artelys.com/en/optimization-tools/knitro) from [Julia](http://julialang.org/).
-You cannot use KNITRO.jl without having purchased and installed a copy of Knitro from [Artelys](http://artelys.com/).
+The KNITRO.jl package provides an interface for using the [Artelys KNITRO solver](http://artelys.com/en/optimization-tools/knitro) from [Julia](http://julialang.org/).
+You cannot use KNITRO.jl without having purchased and installed a copy of KNITRO from [Artelys](http://artelys.com/).
-This package is available free of charge and in no way replaces or alters any functionality of Artelys Knitro solver.
+This package is available free of charge and in no way replaces or alters any functionality of Artelys KNITRO solver.

-Artelys Knitro functionality is extensive, so coverage is incomplete, but most functionality for solving linear, nonlinear, and mixed-integer programs is provided.
+Artelys KNITRO functionality is extensive, so coverage is incomplete, but most functionality for solving linear, nonlinear, and mixed-integer programs is provided.
 Documentation is available at [https://juliaopt.github.io/KNITRO.jl/latest](https://juliaopt.github.io/KNITRO.jl/latest).